Golden Gate University School of Law: Accreditation

-The school has been provisionally or fully accredited by the American Bar Association (ABA) since August 1956.
+The school was provisionally or fully accredited by the American Bar Association (ABA) since August 1956.
 Golden Gate graduates qualify to take the bar exam in all 50 states and the District of Columbia.
-Golden Gate held only provisional accreditation from the ABA longer than any other in history, from August 30, 1956 until full approval was granted on July 6, 1971.
+Golden Gate held only provisional accreditation from the ABA longer than any other law school in history, from August 30, 1956, until full approval was granted on July 6, 1971.
 In 2019, Golden Gate received notice that it was not in compliance with ABA Standard 316, which requires accredited law schools to have a two-year bar pass rate of at least 75% or lose accreditation.
+For 2020, Golden Gate had a two-year pass rate of 62.71%.
+On November 30, 2023, the law school announced that it would discontinue its J.D. program at the end of the academic year, following years of financial hardship and non-compliance with the ABA's two-year bar pass rate requirement.
+To allow students enrolled in 2023 to complete their studies, the school's ABA accreditation was extended to July 1, 2027, but not thereafter.

-The school has also been approved by the Committee of Bar Examiners of the State Bar of California in 1940.
-It is also a member of the Association of American Law Schools (AALS).
+The school was approved by the Committee of Bar Examiners of the State Bar of California in 1940.
+It was also a member of the Association of American Law Schools (AALS).
 On an institution-wide basis, Golden Gate University has been accredited by the Western Association of Schools and Colleges (WASC) since 1959.
-It was accredited by what is now the Northwest Association of Accredited Schools from 1950.
+The university has been accredited by what is now the Northwest Association of Accredited Schools since 1950.

 Bar passage rates

-38% of Golden Gate graduates who took the California bar for the first time in July, 2021 passed, vs. a statewide average of 71% for first-timers and an 80% average for graduates of ABA-approved California law schools.
-Golden Gate ranked eighteenth and last among ABA-approved California law schools.
+45.38% of Golden Gate graduates who took a bar examination for the first time in 2022 passed.
+That year 49% of Golden Gate first-time takers passed the California bar vs. a statewide first-time average of 66%, an ABA national first-time average of 72.69%, and a 75% first-time average for passage of the California bar by graduates of ABA-approved California law schools.
+Golden Gate ranked seventeenth and next-to-last (missing last place by one percentage point) among ABA-approved California law schools.
 In 2019, Golden Gate received notice that it was not in compliance with ABA Standard 316, which requires accredited law schools to have a two-year bar pass rate of at least 75% or lose accreditation.
+For 2020, Golden Gate had a two-year bar pass rate of 62.71%.

 Cost of attendance

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) for continuing students at Golden Gate Law for the 2018-2019 academic year was $77,750.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) for continuing students at Golden Gate Law for the 2018–2019 academic year was $77,750.

 Post-graduation employment

-According to Golden Gate Law's official 2020 ABA-required disclosures, 34.6% of the Class of 2019 obtained full-time, long-term employment in positions that required bar passage.
-62.6% of the Class of 2019 obtained some form of employment within nine months of graduation, while 21.5% of graduates were unemployed and seeking employment.
+According to Golden Gate Law's official 2023 ABA-required employment disclosures, within nine months of graduation 39.83% of the Class of 2022 obtained full-time, long-term employment in positions that required bar passage (i.e., as attorneys), while 33.05% of the class obtained some other form of employment, and 27.12% of graduates were unemployed and seeking employment.